 Going green: Tata Motors to install 3 MWp rooftop solar project at Pune plant

-Going green: Tata Motors to install 3 MWp rooftop solar project at Pune plant2 min read .
-Updated: 14 Sep 2021, 02:10 PM IST
+Going green: Tata Motors to install 3 MWp rooftop solar project at Pune plant

 The solar rooftop project at Tata Motors' Pune plant is expected to produce nearly 45 lakh KWh of electricity in a year.